 Look no further, here is everything you'll need to know when road tripping to the C&O Canal for outdoor adventure.
-Celebrating 50 years as a National Park, the C&O Canal provides visitors with a wealth of opportunities for education and outdoor recreation along its 184.5 miles.
-This popular destination ranked eighth amongst the most visited National Parks in 2020.
-The park boasts of historical, natural, and recreational treasures that will have you road tripping there in no time.
+Celebrating more than 50 years as a National Park, the C&O Canal provides visitors with a wealth of opportunities for education and outdoor recreation along its 184.5 miles.
+This popular destination ranked eighth among the most visited National Parks in 2020.
+The park boasts historical, natural, and recreational treasures that will have you road-tripping there in no time.

 Below are a few tips to help you plan for your next adventure.